Code2Math: Can Your Code Agent Effectively Evolve Math Problems Through Exploration?: Introduction

 \section{Introduction}

-Recent large language models (LLMs) have achieved substantial advances in mathematical reasoning, reaching performance comparable to International Mathematical Olympiad (IMO)–level problem solving \citep{huang2025winning, deepseek-math-v2, DeepSeekAI2025DeepSeekV32PT, Gao2025LonghorizonRA}.
+Recent large language models (LLMs) have achieved substantial advances in mathematical reasoning, reaching performance comparable to International Mathematical Olympiad (IMO)–level and research problem solving \citep{huang2025winning, deepseek-math-v2, DeepSeekAI2025DeepSeekV32PT, Gao2025LonghorizonRA}.
 While these results demonstrate the effectiveness of current training paradigms, they also expose an emerging bottleneck: further progress increasingly depends on the availability of novel and high-difficulty mathematical problems.
 Such problems are difficult to scale through manual curation, as their construction typically requires deep domain expertise and significant human effort.
-Consequently, the scarcity of sufficiently challenging and diverse mathematical problems has become a limiting factor for both training and evaluation, motivating the search for automated approaches to synthesizing high-difficulty mathematical reasoning data.
+Consequently, the scarcity of sufficiently challenging and diverse mathematical problems has become a limiting factor for training, evaluation, as well as the self-evolution, which motivating the search for automated approaches to synthesizing high-difficulty mathematical reasoning data.

 Many challenging mathematical problems arise from exploratory processes such as conjecture formation, counterexample search, and systematic experimentation over structured spaces.
 These processes are inherently computational, involving iterative hypothesis testing and verification rather than purely deductive reasoning.
 Recent advances in code agents \citep{yang2025codefoundationmodelsagents, DeepSeekAI2025DeepSeekV32PT} combine strong reasoning capabilities with access to scalable and executable computational environments \citep{huang2025environment}, enabling large-scale simulation, symbolic manipulation, and automated verification \citep{cheng2026llminsandboxelicitsgeneralagentic}.
 For example, a code agent can empirically explore numerical sequences to uncover latent patterns, or exhaustively search for counterexamples to validate or refute candidate propositions.
 Such capabilities closely mirror the workflows through which human mathematicians discover and refine new problems.
 This alignment suggests that code agents provide a promising mechanism for autonomously exploring mathematical spaces and synthesizing novel, challenging problems, offering a scalable source of high-quality mathematical reasoning data.